rakshasa/rbedit/README.md

 RBEDIT_ARCH=darwin ./scripts/build.sh
 ```

-The only dependency is Docker.
+The only build requirement is Docker and the binary has no runtime dependencies.

 ```bash
 ./build/rbedit announce get --input ./test.torrent